Ernyoke/certified-aws-devops-professional/02-configuration-management-and-iac/cloudformation.md

         - The template could be trying to create global resources that must be unique such as S3 buckets
         - The admin account does not have a trust relationship with the target account
         - We might have reached a limit or a quota in the target account

-## cfn-hup

-- `cfn-hup` helper is a daemon that detects changes in resource metadata and runs user-specified actions when a change is detected
-- Allows to make configuration updates on our running Amazon EC2 instances through the `UpdateStack` API action
-- Default listening time for update: 15 minutes
-- Can be changed by specifying a `interval`